materialdigital/core-ontology/docs/design_and_methodology.md

    - Leverage existing ontologies where possible, mapping relevant terms and extending them with domain-specific semantics.
 4. **Validation and Iteration**:

-   - Use reasoning tools (e.g., resoners HermiT and Pellet) to ensure logical and technical consistency and identify potential redundancies.
+   - Use reasoning tools (e.g., reasoners HermiT and Pellet) to ensure logical and technical consistency and identify potential redundancies.
    - Validate the ontology against real-world datasets and application scenarios through collaborative workshops.
 5. **Documentation and Training**: